Kramers' revenge: Abstract

 \section{Abstract}

-The combination of space inversion and time reversal symmetries result in doubly-degenerate Bloch states with opposite spin.
+The combination of space inversion and time reversal symmetries results in doubly-degenerate Bloch states with opposite spin.
 Many lattices with these symmetries can be constructed by combining a noncentrosymmetric potential (lacking this degeneracy) with its inverted copy.
 Using simple models, we unravel the evolution of local spin-splitting during this process of inversion symmetry restoration, in the presence of spin-orbit interaction and sublattice coupling.
 Importantly, through an analysis of quantum mechanical commutativity, we examine the difficulty of identifying states that are simultaneously spatially segregated and spin polarized.
-We also explain how experimental probes of `hidden spin polarization' in layered materials are susceptible to unrelated spin splitting intrinsically induced by broken inversion symmetry at the surface.
+We also explain how surface-sensitive experimental probes (such as angle-resolved photoemission spectroscopy, or ARPES) of `hidden spin polarization' in layered materials are susceptible to unrelated spin splitting intrinsically induced by broken inversion symmetry at the surface.